 After doing a literature review and observational research, I conceptualized a digital messaging system to be used within active living retirement communities.

-The idea was further explored using participatory design sessions, a strategy where all stakeholders are actively involved in the design process to ensure the solution meets their needs.
+The idea was further explored using participatory design sessions, a strategy where stakeholders are actively involved in the design process to increase the chances that a solution meets their needs.